-In 2010 Jenn J Lee picked up the sport of Stand-Up-Paddling as a mode of transportation to her job as a surf instructor in Waikiki.
-With a background in competitive equestrian, snow, water, and combat sports, it was a great fit for her mentally and physically.
+In 2010 Jenn J Lee picked up the sport of stand-up-paddling as a mode of transportation in Waikiki.
+With her sports background it was a perfect fit for her mentally and physically.

 Jenn is known in particular for her mental/physical tenacity and toughness as well as her work ethic.
 Having been born into a family with a long athletic and military tradition it is no mystery where it comes from.
-Her best race distances are 1 mile, and races 1-3 hours in length, although many would argue her most inspiring feats have been in the face of adversity at longer distances.
+Her best race distances are 1 mile, and races 1-3 hours in length, although those closest to her would argue her most inspiring feats have been in the face of adversity at longer distances.